traject/traject/README.md

   # The default reader is Traject::MarcReader, which uses the
   # normal ruby-marc gem.
 A MARC reader based on the java
-  # marc4j library is no longer packaged with traject; see
+  # marc4j library is available but no longer packaged with traject; see
   # https://github.com/billdueber/traject_marc4j_reader if
   # you want to use it.
+It generally gives a performance boost when reading
+  # both marc21 binary and marc-xml files.

 end
 ~~~